spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

   - Managed Disks
   - Virtual Network Address Translation (NAT) Gateway

+- To enable the `fullyPrivateAddressing` parameter, you need a self-hosted Private Cloud Gateway (PCG) deployed in Azure.
+For more information on deploying PCGs, refer to [Private Cloud Gateway](../../pcg/pcg.md).

 ## Deploy an Azure Cluster

 Use the following steps to deploy an Azure cluster.